logesh21n/logesh21n/README.md

 ## Get in Touch

-- Have a question, suggestion, or just want to say hi?
+- Have a question, suggestion, or a collaboration idea?
 Feel free to [send me a message](https://github.com/logesh21n).

-<h3 align="center">Happy Coding and Stay Secure! 🚀</h3>
+<h3 align="center">Build Secure.
+Code Smart. 🚀</h3>